Help a student

 Get the FAQs about cosigning a student loan

 As a cosigner, you’ll share the same responsibility for the loan repayment as the student (primary borrower).
-Both the cosigner and student can build their credit with repayment of the loan, but likewise, any missed payments or late payments can impact both credit reports.
+Both the cosigner and student can build their credit with repayment of the loan.
+In the eyes of the law, both the cosigner and student are responsible for any missed payments or late payments over the life of the loan, which can impact both credit reports.

 Becoming a student loan cosigner on a private student loan is different from a Parent PLUS Loan or other forms of federal student aid.
 Private lenders usually ask for a credit check on a cosigned loan and may have different credit requirements than federal loans.

-While federal loan options don’t always cover the full costs of attendance, a private lender can help cover any leftover amounts.
+While federal loan student loan options don’t always cover the full costs of attendance, a private lender can help cover any leftover amounts.
 Federal loans tend to have a maximum borrowing amount, while a private student loan may offer a larger loan amount.

 Some private lenders provide an extended grace period or deferment, giving the student more time to start paying off the loan.
 Because a cosigned loan means both you and the student are financially responsible for the loan amount, any missed payments may impact your credit score.

 You’ll have access to an online loan dashboard to set up payments, access loan documents, and view loan details.
 You can check how the repayment process is going and how much longer your student has left to pay on the loan.

 We do not offer a cosigner release option at this time; however, we do offer student loan refinancing.
-If your student chooses to refinance, the new loan will be in the student’s name without a cosigner.
+If your student chooses to refinance and is approved, the new loan will be in the student’s name without a cosigner.

 To refinance student loan debt, the student borrower must apply and pass a credit check with their chosen lender.
 Refinancing may result in a lower interest rate or lower monthly payments, but this is not guaranteed.